 America Reads: A Tutoring Program at Clemson Elementary School

-Clemson University students provide after-school tutoring in reading to K - 2 students at Clemson Elementary School.
-The CI team will explore young children's literacy development over the academic year, participate in assessing their reading achievement, and their responses to strategy instruction.
+Clemson University students provide after-school tutoring in reading to 4-5 grade students at Clemson Elementary School.
+The CI team will explore children's literacy development over the academic year, participate in assessing their reading achievement, and their responses to strategy instruction.
+The CI team will evaluate the effectiveness of the interventions implemented during tutoring instruction, implement and analyze assessments, and make modifications to interventions to serve struggling readers.

 |Gambrell, L. B., Hubbard, K., Roberts, L., Jacques, L. & *Kimbrell, L. (submitted).
 Struggling readers motivation to read.
 In Garcia, P.O. and Lind, P.B.
 (Eds.), Reading Achievement and Motivation in Boys and Girls.|